USAPPS Workshop Participant Guide

 - Give us feedback on the workshop so we can improve them for future years.

-- Identify areas that you need to work on or research on.
+- Identify areas that you need to work on or research.

 - You could share resources with other participants.
 Some people share SAT books.
 Working together will get you further than working alone.
-For that matter, join the USAPPS 2013 Facebook group (right here).
+For that matter, follow the USAPPS Facebook page.

 - Start contacting facilitators with specific questions that you weren’t able to answer after doing your research.